Stellar Cores Live Long and Prosper in Cuspy Dark Matter Halos: Evolution

 \section{Evolution}

 To calculate the evolution of the stellar density profiles from simulation data, we first center the system using the shrinking-sphere method \citep{Power-2003} implemented in \textsc{pynbody} \citep{pynbody} and remove the outermost 250 (5\%) of stellar particles.
-In the outskirts of the system, the sampling is poor, and the estimated density can fluctuate significantly, as the random motions of individual particles can cause a net increase of the maximum radii, and hence, an underestimate of the density.
-We note that in observed UFDs, the outermost 1--10\% of stars are also typically not detectable \citep[e.g.,][]{richstein2024} due to the low surface brightness and foreground contamination.
+In the outskirts of the system, the sampling is poor, and the estimated density can fluctuate significantly, as the random motions of individual particles can cause a net increase of the maximum radii and hence, an underestimate of the density.
+We note that in observed UFDs, the outermost 1\%--10\% of stars are also typically not detectable \citep[e.g.,][]{richstein2024} due to the low surface brightness and foreground contamination.
 We bin the remaining particles in 50 radial shells of equal particle number, each containing 95 particles (95\,\Msun).
 We explicitly test the effect of using different numbers of bins in \autoref{app:bin}.

-\autoref{fig:evolution} shows the evolution of the density and velocity anisotropy profiles of the Plummer stellar system in the external, cuspy gravitational potential.
+\autoref{fig:evolution} shows the evolution of the density, velocity dispersion, and velocity anisotropy profiles of the Plummer stellar system in the external, cuspy gravitational potential.
 The left column shows the profiles measured from the ICs at $t=0\,\Gyr$ and at seven later times up to $t=100\,\Gyr$, for one fiducial system, evolved in the same external potential that was used to generate the ICs.
-While the density measured in the simulation fluctuates around the Plummer profile from which the ICs were constructed, there is no discernible evolution.
+While the density measured in the simulation fluctuates around the Plummer profile from which the ICs were constructed, as seen in the first two rows of the figure, there is no discernible evolution.
 In particular, there is no evidence for a change in the inner density profile induced by the evolution in the cuspy gravitational potential.

 The right column shows the profiles measured at $t=50\,\Gyr$, in seven simulations which use identical ICs to the one shown on the left but different external potentials.
-In this case, the density profile can change, with an increased inner stellar density obtained when the external potential is deeper and a lower one when the external potential is shallower than the potential used to generate the ICs.
+In this case, the density profile can change, with an increased inner stellar density obtained when the external potential is deeper and a decreased one when it is shallower than the potential used to generate the ICs.
 However, provided that the ICs are created in equilibrium with the external potential, the stellar core is maintained.